-- (a) The owner or operator of any well in the District that is not exempt from the reporting requirements under Rule 2.1, must submit a monthly Water Production Report on a form provided by the District or through the District's Online Reporting System, found on the District's website.
+- (a) The owner or operator of any well in the District that is not exempt from the reporting requirements under Rule 2.1 must submit a monthly Water Production Report on a form provided by the District or through the District's Online Reporting System, found on the District's website.
 The owner of two (2) or more well systems shall file a separate report for each well system.
-The report shall be sworn to by the owner or a legally authorized representative of the owner verifying the accuracy of the information contained in the report, which shall contain the following: - (1) the name of the registrant or permit holder; - (2) a method of identifying the registered and/or permitted wells or well system owned or operated by the registrant or permit holder that are associated with the report; - (3) the total amount of groundwater produced by each well during the immediately preceding month; - (4) meter readings and a true and correct copy of the meter log required by Rule 8.5; - (5) the purposes for which the water was used; - (6) for water used at a location other than the property on which the well is located, and that is not used by a fire department or emergency services district for emergency purposes or by a public water system: - (A) the location of the use of the water, and - (B) if the water was sold on a retail or wholesale basis, the name of the person to whom it was sold and the quantity sold to each person;
+The report shall be sworn to by the owner or a legally authorized representative of the owner verifying the accuracy of the information contained in the report, which shall contain the following: - (1) the name of the registrant or permit holder; - (2) a method of identifying the registered and/or permitted wells or well system owned or operated by the registrant or permit holder that are associated with the report; - (3) the total amount of groundwater produced by each well during the immediately preceding month; - (4) meter readings and a true and correct copy of the meter log required by Rule 8.5; - (5) the purposes for which the water was used; - (6) for water used at a location other than the property on which the well is located, and that is not used by a fire department or emergency services district for emergency purposes or by a public water system: - (A) the location of the use of the water, and - (B) if the water was sold on a retail or wholesale basis, the name of the person to whom it was sold and the quantity sold to each person; and - (7) for a retail public utility submitting its final year-end Water Production Report that is due on or before January 15, the report must include a water audit that calculates system water losses for the water system of the retail public utility for the calendar year as described by Rule 5.8. - (b) The Water Production Report required by Subsection (a) of this rule must be received by the District no later than the 15th day of the month following the month for which groundwater production is being reported.
+The Water Production Report must be timely submitted in person, by mail, by fax, or online using the District's Groundwater Management Online Reporting-System.

-- (7) for water used at a location other than the property on which the well is located and that is used by a public water system, a description of identified system losses, including: - (A) an estimate of the total quantity, reported in gallons or in percentages of total annual production, of actual water lost to system loss, - (B) the sources of system losses reported under Subpart (A), and - (C) the methods, if any, employed to address the system losses reported under this subsection. - (b) The Water Production Report required by this Subsection (a) of this rule must be received by the District no later than the 105th day of the month following the month for which groundwater production is being reported.
-The Water Production Report must be timely submitted in person, by mail, by fax, or online using the District's Online Reporting System. - (c) In order to comply with Subsection (a)(4) of this rule, the well owner or operator shall, at the end of the month, read each water meter associated with a well and record in a log the meter reading and the actual amount of pumpage since the previous month's meter reading.
-Such meter reading shall be included in the Water Production Report and submitted to and received by the District no later than the 10th shall day of the month following the month in which the reading was taken.
-The final meter reading for a calendar year shall be included with the final Water Production Report and submitted to and received by the District no later than January 105 of the following calendar year. - Notwithstanding any other rule to the contrary, the owner and any operator of a well are jointly responsible for ensuring that the Water Production Reports required by this rule are timely filed with the District and contain only information that is true and accurate.
+- (c) In order to comply with Subsection (a)(4) of this rule, the well owner or operator shall, at the end of the month, read each water meter associated with a well and record in a log the meter reading and the actual amount of pumpage since the previous month's meter reading.
+Such meter reading shall be included in the Water Production Report and received by the District no later than the 15th\day of the month following the month in which the reading was taken.
+The final meter reading for a calendar year shall be included with the final Water Production Report and received by the District no later than January 15 of the following calendar year. - (d) Notwithstanding any rule to the contrary, the owner and any operator of a well are jointly responsible for ensuring that the Water Production Reports required by this rule are timely filed with the District and contain only information that is true and accurate.
 Each will be subject to enforcement action if a report is not timely filed by either, or by any other person legally authorized to act on the behalf of either.